garrandall/popular-music-data/tracks/cruisin--d-angelo.md

 Oh, this is not a one night stand baby

-Ooh ooh, let the music take your mind
+Ohoh let the music take your mind
 And just release and you will find, baby